 Explain possible interprofessional team strategies for improving care coordination and communication to advance the management of biceps tendon rupture and improve outcomes.

-The biceps tendon consists of 2 heads, one originating from the coracoid process (short head) and the other from supraglenoid tubercle of the scapula and superior labrum (long head).
-The tendon attaches to the bicipital tuberosity of the radius.
+The biceps brachii muscle has two heads, one originating from the coracoid process (short head) and the other from the supraglenoid tubercle of the scapula and superior labrum (long head).
+The distal biceps tendon attaches to the bicipital tuberosity of the radius.
 The biceps tendon is a strong supinator of the forearm and serves as a weak elbow flexor.
-Some reports also mention the long head biceps tendon’s contribution to the stability of the glenohumeral joint.
+The long head (proximal biceps tendon) contributes to the stability of the glenohumeral joint.
 The majority of biceps rupture involves the long head.

 Rupture of the proximal biceps tendon can be treated conservatively, while injury to its distal attachment usually needs surgical intervention.
 Patients generally recover successfully if they receive a timely diagnosis and treatment.

-Distal biceps rupture is from excessive eccentric force as the arm is brought into extension from flexion.
-These activities include weightlifting, wrestling and labor intensive job.
-Proximal biceps rupture is generally not due to a unique mechanism of injury but highly correlated with rotator cuff disease.
+Distal biceps rupture is from the excessive eccentric force as the arm is brought into extension from flexion.
+These activities include weightlifting, wrestling, and labor-intensive job.
+Proximal biceps rupture is generally not due to a unique mechanism of injury but is highly correlated with rotator cuff disease.

 Risk factors include age, smoking, obesity, use of corticosteroids, and overuse.
 Rare causes include the use of quinolones, diabetes, lupus, and chronic kidney disease.

-Age, overuse, smoking, and corticosteroid contributes to tendon degeneration and later, tendinopathy.
+Age, overuse, smoking, and corticosteroid use contribute to tendon degeneration and, later, tendinopathy.
 Furthermore, there is a vascular watershed zone at the distal biceps tendon, and lack of sufficient blood supply also plays a crucial role in potentiating tendon rupture.